-PIKEVILLE Brian Kloman is ready to bring his own level of enthusiasm to Pikeville Collège.
+Fishing • A12 hired s new PC men's basketball assistant FLOYD COUNTY TIMES STAFF REPORT PIKEVILLE - Brian Kloman is ready to bring his own level of enthusiasm to Pikeville College.
 From the initial impression, let's hope it's infectious.
-Relly seach for a Kelly with a cach ended when Kloman accepted the job.
+Kelly Wells' search for a new assistant coach ended when Kloman accepted the job.
 He reported to campus on Thursday.
-Kloman, who lives in Erie, Penn., will replace Richie Riley as the top assistant to Wells, who will be entering his fourth season as head basket-bail coach at Pikeville College.

-"Richie certainily left big shoes to fill, but we feel like we have the right man in Brian Kloman," Wells said.
-"He'll be kloman," Wells said.
-"He'll be some terrific experience.
+Kloman, who lives in Erie, Penn., will replace Richie Riley as the top assistant to Wells, who will be entering his fourth season as head basketball coach at Pikeville College.
+"Richie certainly left big shoes to fill, but we feel like we have the right man in Brian Kloman," Wells said.
+"He'll be a very hard worker and has some terrific experience.
 We're thrilled to have him here."
-"It's a very exciting time to be a Pikeville College' Bear," he said with a broad smile: "I'm thrilled to be here and ready to get to work with Coach Wells and the staff at Pikeville College."
+"It's a very exciting time to be a Pikeville College Bear," he said with a broad smile.
+"I'm thrilled to be here and ready to get to work with Coach Wells and the staff at Pikeville College.'
 Kloman joins the staff at a busy time.
-The Bears' individual camp will begin on Friday camp will begin on Friday the team camp starts on tant coach who successfully recruited Chris Lofton from Mason County, where he played for Coach Wells, to Played for Coach Wells, to Knoxville.

-Kloman most recently spent time as a head coach at Daniel Webster College, an NCAA Div.
-III He has also
+The Bears' individual camp will begin on Friday and the team camp starts on Monday. time as a head coach at Daniel Carolina in the Roy Williams Webster College, an NCAA Div.
+III school Nashua, N.H.
+Prior to that he spent time at Pfeiffer University, an NCAA Div.
+II institution that led the country with a scoring average of 97.7 points per game.
+During that season, Pfeiffer became the only team to score 100 points in the Ferguson, the former UT assis-